NikhilDIL/CourseProject/README.md

 Make sure you have access to Jupyter Notebook either by installing Jupyter by following the directions at this [link](https://jupyter.org/install) or by installing Anaconda by following the directions at this [link](https://docs.anaconda.com/anaconda/install/)

 For parsing, we use the libraries: os, tarfile, pandas, xml.etree.
-These libraries should already be included.
+These libraries should already be included in python.

 For the Iterative Topic Modeling Framework with Time Series Feedback function, we use the libraries: gensim, nltk, re, pprint, spacy.
 To use these libraries, you need to install them which you can do by doing: